Opioid epidemic in the United States: Treatment and effects during COVID-19 pandemic

 After slight decreases in opioid fatalities 2017–2018, overdose deaths in the US increased in 2019, due largely to an increase in non-medical use of fentanyl.
-The COVID-19 pandemic's interference with both social safety and health care delivery systems has probably intensified the opioid epidemic.
+The COVID-19 pandemic's interference with both social safety and health care delivery systems has intensified the opioid epidemic.
 US media, on national, state, and local levels, infer that overdose deaths are increasing.
 But there is no national reporting system on overdose mortality to confirm these reports.
 Conclusions on the relationship between increasing overdose fatalities and the COVID-19 pandemic will require more research.
-Studies, such as those by Wainwright et al. and Ochalek et al. intimate that opioid use and overdose deaths may be increasing, just as reported by the media.
+Studies, such as those by Wainwright et al. and Ochalek et al. estimate that opioid use and overdose deaths may be increasing, just as reported by the media.
 But more study is needed.

+Statistics reveal that during the COVID-19 epidemic, drug overdoses increased.
+According to statistics from the Centers for Disease Control and Prevention, there were 91,799 overdose fatalities in the United States in 2020, a more than 30% rise from 2019.
+Drug-related overdose fatalities increased to more over 106,000 in 2021, the greatest number of overdose deaths recorded in a 12-month period.
+Most of these deaths were caused by synthetic opioids other than methadone (mostly fentanyl or analogues) and methamphetamine.
+During this time, non-Hispanic Black and non-Hispanic American Indian populations had the highest rate of overdose deaths, and non-Hispanic American Indian and white populations had the greatest increase in overdose rates.
+Further, during the first year of the COVID-19 pandemic, overdose disparities widened between Black persons and White persons.
+For example, in 2020, overdose rates among Black men 65 years or older (52.6 per 100 000) were nearly 7 times those of White men of the same age (7.7 per 100 000).

+During times of economic distress such as the COVID-19 pandemic or the 2008 recession, harmful rates of drug use has been seen to increase in populations experiencing joblessness and disadvantaged populations; moreover, Carpenter et al. found evidence that economic downturns lead to increases in the intensity of prescription pain reliever use as well as increases in clinically significant substance use disorders involving opioids.

 In addition, the COVID-19 pandemic has marked the start of health care policies that, should they be adopted permanently, could not only lessen the effects of the pandemic on overdoses, but also make overall treatment of opioid use disorder more effective by eliminating obstacles to previously proven therapies for these disorders.

-According to the US National Institute on Drug Abuse, the coronavirus disease 2019 (COVID-19) pandemic could hit certain populations, such as those suffering from substance use disorders and especially those with opioid use disorder, particularly hard.
-For opioid use disorder patients, COVID-19's effects on respiratory and pulmonary health is a significant threat.

-According to an April 2020 Health Affairs journal article "Once The Coronavirus Pandemic Subsides, The Opioid Epidemic Will Rage," recommended potential solutions include requiring doctors in large physician groups to get the federal waiver that would allow them to prescribe FDA-approved mediations to treat addiction.
-Under the Drug Addiction Treatment Act of 2000, physicians can obtain an "X-waiver" to prescribe buprenorphine.

 Other studies have looked at treatments for OUD during the COVID-19 pandemic.
 For example, one JAMA Internal Medicine research letter from December 2020 found that since the COVID-19 national emergency declaration, "the number of individuals filling buprenorphine prescriptions has plateaued but has not decreased; however, filled prescriptions for all medications collectively have decreased considerably."